arve0/system-install/README.md

 Get the install command for the system packaging manager, e.g. `sudo apt-get install` for Debian-based systems.

 `system-install` will try to find which system packaging is installed for the given `process.platform`.
-If no system package manager is found, an empty string is returned.
+If no system package manager is found, `'your_package_manager install'` is returned.

 ## Install
 ```sh